fivetran/dbt_amazon_selling_partner/README.md

 ### Step 4: Enable/Disable models for unused modules

 By default, this package transforms tables from the **ORDERS**, **CATALOG**, and **FBA** [Seller Central modules](https://fivetran.com/docs/connectors/applications/amazon-selling-partner#sellermodules) described in this [ERD](https://fivetran.com/docs/connectors/applications/amazon-selling-partner#schemainformation).
-The package currently uses the following tables from each modules:
+The package currently uses the following tables from each module:

 **ORDERS** module:
 - `orders`